 The first step in diagnosing celiac disease is a blood test.
 There is no one perfect blood test to screen for celiac disease so the blood test is often a panel of several different tests.
 If the result is positive, a biopsy of the small intestine is usually performed to confirm the diagnosis.
 For detailed testing information, consult the websites of the University of Chicago Celiac Disease Center, Columbia University Celiac Disease Center and CeliacNow.org, which is part of the Beth Israel Deaconess Medical Center (the teaching hospital of Harvard Medical School).
 Testing for celiac disease must be conducted prior to attempting a gluten-free diet.
 Persons wishing to be tested are advised to educate themselves and talk to their doctors about the latest information on symptoms and diagnostic methods, which may be found on the web sites of celiac disease centers around the country.

 Non-Celiac Gluten Sensitivity

 Celiac disease is a form of gluten intolerance.
-Non-celiac gluten sensitivity (also commonly referred to as gluten intolerance or a gluten allergy) is thought to be even more common than celiac disease.
+Non-celiac gluten sensitivity (also commonly referred to as gluten intolerance or a gluten allergy) is thought by some experts to be even more common than celiac disease.
+Little is known about non-celiac gluten sensitivity (NCGS) at this point, but it is the subject of a good deal of research and an evolving field of study.
+There is some evidence that FODMAPS, rather than gluten, may be the cause of symptoms associated with NCGS in some people.
 Although some of the symptoms may be similar to and as severe as celiac symptoms, non-celiac gluten sensitivity does not cause the damage to the small intestines (with the resultant malabsorption and health risks) that characterizes celiac disease.

 Testing for Gluten Sensitivity